 let answer = &hello[0];

 You already know that answer will not be З, the first letter.
 When encoded in UTF-8, the first byte of З is 208 and the second is 151, so it would seem that answer should in fact be 208, but 208 is not a valid character on its own.
 Returning 208 is likely not what a user would want if they asked for the first letter of this string; however, that’s the only data that Rust has at byte index 0.
-Users generally don’t want the byte value returned, even if the string contains only Latin letters: if &"hi"[0] were valid code that returned the byte value, it would return 104, not h.
+Users generally don’t want the byte value returned, even if the string contains only Latin letters: If &"hi"[0] were valid code that returned the byte value, it would return 104, not h.

 The answer, then, is that to avoid returning an unexpected value and causing bugs that might not be discovered immediately, Rust doesn’t compile this code at all and prevents misunderstandings early in the development process.